ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-7-tunnel-pursuit.md

 - Participated in evidence gathering and political discussions
 - Engaged in hope preparation activity with Vaerenth
 - Identified huge temple and ancient relics in underground city
+- Provided assistance to Vaerenth's presence check in marketplace
+- Theorized temporal phenomena may be religious effects connected to old gods worship

 ### Aster (Luie)
 - Provided healing magic during and after combat